 Optional pre-run hook.
-Any exceptions or non-0 return code, will prevent run()/post_run() from being called.
+Any exceptions or non-0 return code, will prevent run()/post run() from being called.

-'''

-register_args(parser: argparse.ArgumentParser)

-This function in passed the
+register_args(parser: argparse.ArgumentParser) This function in passed the ksconf.commands.promote module

-'''

 Create a Splunk app/add-on .spl file from a directory